-Nigel Walter is a Specialist Conservation Architect helping church communities change their historic buildings to better fit their shared life.
-He is a member of the by Nigel Walter
+Nigel Walter

+is a Specialist

+Conservation

+Architect

+helping church

+communities

+change their

+historic buildings

+to better fit their

+shared life.
+He is

+a member of the

-Church Buildings Council and author of Buildings for Mission (Canterbury, 2015) and Narrative Theory in Conservation (Routledge, 2020). www.archangelarchitects.co.uk
+Church Buildings Council and author of Buildings for Mission (Canterbury, 2015) and Narrative Theory in Conservation (Routledge, 2020).

+www.archangelarchitects.co.uk